ryanatkn/react-mobx-typescript-experiments/README.md

 This is similar to the strategy used by Vue.

 ## Findings
+- I like MobX, and I will likely reach for it again for small projects and prototyping.
-- I like MobX, but for most nontrivial projects I will prefer Redux for the benefits of its immutability.
+  For most nontrivial projects I will prefer Redux for the benefits of its immutability.
 - There's less boilerplate than with Redux.
 - Writing mutating operations is easier and less error-prone than transforming immutable data, and it's fully type safe, unlike Immutable.js and react-addons-update.